Fotohof: FOTOHOF archive

 The FOTOHOF archive was established in 2014 and inaugurated in April 2015.
 The collection focuses on documenting the artistic process underlying the production of works by mainly Austrian photographers.

 From the very first exhibition (Fritz Macho in 1981), part of the Fotohof's remit has been to process and administer the life work of artists as reflected in their photographic oeuvre.
 Those activities now have a new, permanent home at the Fotohof archive, a much-awaited Austrian documentation archive for photography; as an archival facility it is based on international standards.
 The archive is the recipient of artistic legacies, both pre- and posthumously, either as donations or permanent loans.
 In return it takes charge of archiving, cataloguing, and making works accessible to the general public as well as for publication.

 The basic idea behind the newly founded archive is to create a broad-based collection of works by the featured photo artists.
 Such a collection should, of course, comprise the photographs themselves.
 But it is not merely a matter of cherry-picking seminal works for an exhibition: it is also about first prints, smaller versions of the photographs, and an overview of the series as a whole.
 Preliminary drafts and additional prints are just as important for the archive as the so-called first choice among the artist's works.
 The aim of the archive is to document the artistic process in its entirety.
 And that of course includes the negatives and contact copies, or the original digital data illustrating the full breadth of the creative process involved.
 Other points of interest in a collection such as this include written drafts, texts, material documenting the history of the production and presentation, documents, and printed matter.
 Ideally, it then becomes possible not only to showcase and understand the artistic work, but also to gain an insight into the culture of the day.

-At present (early 2016) the archive comprises works by Inge Morath, Peter Dressler, Michaela Moscouw, Heinz Cibulka, Doug Stewart, Gerti Deutsch, Otmar Thormann, among others.
+At present (2023) the archive comprises works by Inge Morath, Wolf Suschitzky, Edith Tudor-Hart, Peter Dressler, Paul Albert Leitner, Michaela Moscouw, Karl Heinrich Waggerl, Heinz Cibulka, Doug Stewart, Gerti Deutsch, Otmar Thormann, Christian Wachter, Heidi Harsieber, Werner Schnelle, among others.